Yuzhou, Henan: Demographics

 As of 2020, the per capita disposable income of Yuzhou's urban residents reached 35,330 renminbi (RMB), a 1.6% increase from 2019.
 This figure stood at 20,442 RMB for the city's rural residents, a 6.3% increase from 2019.
 52% of Yuzhou's residents live in urban areas.

 95% of Yuzhou's population is connected to the city's water grid, 90% of the population has a gas connection, and 58% receive municipal heating.

 As of March 2023, the total population of Yuzhou is 1.3 million, and the urban permanent population is 470,000.

 Economy

-In 2022, Yuzhou's GDP reached 92.69 billion yuan, an increase of 2.7%; Revenue in the general public budget was 3.05 billion yuan, up 12% year on year.
+In 2022, Yuzhou's GDP reached 92.69 billion yuan, an increase of 2.7%.
+Revenue in the general public budget was 3.05 billion yuan, up 12% year on year.

 Yuzhou is located in the Central Plains Economic Zone, an economic region of central Henan province, and borders the Zhengzhou Airport Economy Zone.

 Agriculture

-Crops used in traditional Chinese medicine are grown in large quantities in Yuzhou, and a 2021 government publication estimates that about of cropland are used to grow plants for use in traditional Chinese medicine.
-The same report estimated that of cropland in Yuzhou is used to grow sweet potatoes.
+Crops used in traditional Chinese medicine are grown in large quantities in Yuzhou, and a 2021 government publication estimates that about 26667 ha of cropland are used to grow plants for use in traditional Chinese medicine.
+The same report estimated that 11333 ha of cropland in Yuzhou is used to grow sweet potatoes.
 Grains are also grown in large quantities throughout the city, and a large number of pigs are raised Yuzhou.